matthewme/AVLTree/README.md

-# AVLTree

-An AVL balanced tree
+An AVL balanced tree.
+The tree is used as a sorting algorithm.